JeffLangballe/ge-slacker/README.md

 - Alerts for prices
 - Proper backend (Firebase?)

+## How to use
+- Make sure NodeJS and NGINX are installed
+- Clone the repo and copy nginx-config to `/etc/nginx/sites-enabled/ge-slacker`
+- Start nginx with `sudo service nginx start`
+- Start dev server with `npm start`

 ### This project uses
 - RSBuddy API
 - OSRS-DB
+- NGINX
+- React (using nano react app)
+- React Tables
 - Dygraphs
-- React Tables
-- React (using nano react app)
 - Bootstrap (using react-bootstrap)

 ## nano-react-app-template